 Detailed cost breakdown:

 - Accommodation: prices start at $25+ USD/night for single, budget private room.
 A basic budget double room is ~$40 USD/night on average.
-HotelsCombined.com and Hostels.com are the most comprehensive engines here (it’s worth checking both for this specific destination).
+HotelsCombined.com is comprehensive for Galapagos and includes hostels.
 AirBNB has comparable listings too.

 - Food: $5-$15+ USD per meal out (cheaper to eat outside of tourist zone!)